What is Guitar Fluency?

 What about changing chords while you pick an arpeggio?

 What about if the arpeggio skips strings?
-Can you do that WITHOUT messing up the rhythm and/or hitting the wrong strings?

 Not so easy right?